stephenafamo/bob/website/docs/code-generation/psql.md

 ## Driver-specific code

-The `driver_name` configuration option enables Bob to generate code that is tailored to the specifics of the selected `database/sql` driver.
+The `driver` configuration option enables Bob to generate code that is tailored to the specifics of the selected `database/sql` driver.

 For Postgres, the supported drivers are: